-Back-Testing
+Back Testing

-Back-testing is a process used to validate our internal VaR model and assess its accuracy.
-Back-testing is performed daily and provides a comparison of actual returns on our covered positions with estimated VaR-based measures.
-Actual returns are calculated as the changes in value of our covered positions that would have occurred if end-of-day positions were to remain unchanged, and excluding fees, commissions, reserves, net interest income and intraday trading.
-We compare our actual returns with the corresponding daily VaR-based measured over a one business day holding period and a confidence level of 99 percent.
-An instance where the actual loss in our covered positions on a day exceeds the VaR for that day is labeled as a breach.
-The number of breaches should be consistent with the confidence level applied.
-Each breach is identified and investigated.
-If breaches occur more frequently than the confidence level applied, the VaR model would undergo further evaluation to identify the potential drivers of the unexpected breaches.
+We use back testing to validate our internal VaR model and assess its accuracy.
+We perform back testing daily to compare actual returns on our covered positions with estimated VaR-based measures.
+We calculate actual returns as the changes in value of our covered positions that would have occurred if end-of-day positions were to remain unchanged (excluding fees, commissions, reserves, net interest income and intraday trading).
+We compare our actual returns with the corresponding daily VaR-based measure over a one business day holding period and a confidence level of 99 percent.
+An instance where the actual loss in our covered positions on a day exceeds the VaR for that day, it is labeled as a breach.
+If breaches occur more frequently than the assumed confidence level, the VaR model would undergo further evaluation to identify the potential drivers of the unexpected breaches.
 The model is subject to periodic adjustments to remain consistent with market conditions and portfolio composition.
-The following graph shows the daily VaR estimates against the daily actual returns in our covered positions for the three months ended September 30, 2020.
-The observed outcome of our back-testing was no breaches identified and provided a satisfactory outcome for the VaR validation process.
+The following graph shows the daily VaR estimates against the daily actual returns in our covered positions for the three months ended December 31, 2020.
+We observed no breaches in our back testing during the fourth quarter of 2020.